apache/qpid-broker-j/doc/developer-guide/src/main/markdown/architecture.md

 ### TLS

-The TCP/IP transport layer responds to the TLS configuration provided by the `Port`, `Keystore` and `Truststore model` objects.
+The TCP/IP transport layer responds to the TLS configuration provided by the `Port`, `Keystore` and `Truststore` model objects.
 It does this using the `NonBlockingConnectionDelegates`.

  * The `NonBlockingConnectionUndecidedDelegate` is used to allow Plain/TLS port unification feature (that is support for plain and TLS from the same port).
 It sniffs the initial incoming bytes to determine if the peer is trying to negotiate a TLS connection or not.
 Once the determination is made one of the following delegates is substituted in its place.
- * NonBlockingConnectionTLSDelegate is responsible for TLS connections.
+ * `NonBlockingConnectionTLSDelegate` is responsible for TLS connections.
 It feeds the bytes through an SSLEngine.
- * NonBlockingConnectionPlainDelegate is used for non-TLS connections.
+ * `NonBlockingConnectionPlainDelegate` is used for non-TLS connections.

 ### Idle timeout

 All versions of the AMQP protocol support the idea of the peers regularly passing null data to keep a wire that would otherwise by silent (during quiet times) busy.
 This is called idle timeout or heartbeating.
 It is configured during connection establishment.
-If a peer detects that a other has stopped sending this data, it can infer that the network connection has failed or the peer has otherwise become inoperable and close the connection.
+If a peer detects that counterpart has stopped sending this data, it can infer that the network connection has failed or the peer has otherwise become inoperable and close the connection.
 Sending of the null data is the responsibility of the `ServerIdleWriteTimeoutTicker`.
 Responsibility of detecting the absence of data from the peer is `ServerIdleReadTimeoutTicker`.
 When the `Selector` blocks awaiting activity the timeout is the minimum timeout value of all Tickers.

 ### Websocket

 AMQP 1.0 specification defines AMQP 1.0 over web sockets.
 The earlier version of the protocols didn't do this but the implementation within the `Broker` actually supports Websocket transport.

 The websocket transport layer (`WebSocketProvider`) uses Jetty's websocket module.
-The methods of class `AmqpWebSocket` is annotated with the Jetty websocket annotations `OnWebSocketConnect`, `OnWebSocketMethod`, and `OnWebSocketClose`.
-The method implementation cause `ProtocolEngine` instances to the create, bytes passed to the engine, or closed respectively.
+The methods of class `AmqpWebSocket` are annotated with the Jetty websocket annotations `OnWebSocketConnect`, `OnWebSocketMethod`, and `OnWebSocketClose`.
+The method implementations cause `ProtocolEngine` instances to handle new connection, process bytes passed to the engine, or close respectively.
 When the protocol engine signals the need to work, a Jetty thread is used to pull the pending bytes bytes from the protocol engine `WebSocketProvider.ConnectionWrapper#doWork`.
 The websocket transport tries to remain as close to the TCP/IP transport layer.

 The `Port`, `Keystore` and `Truststore` model objects are used to configure the websocket connection according to the TLS requirements.